Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

 From Output panel you can adjust how surface outputs its results.

+Preview
+   Allows you to define the type of Dynamic Paint output (Paint or Wetmap) displayed in the 3D View.

 Vertex
 ------

-For *Vertex* format surfaces, you can select a mesh data layer (color / weight depending on surface type) to generate results to.
+For *Vertex* format surfaces, you can select a mesh data layer (color/weight depending on surface type) to generate results to.
 You can use the "+"/"-" icons to add/remove a data layers of given name.
 If layer with given name is not found, it is shown as red.